Nathanwoodburn/HSDBatcherGUI/README.md

         • Set bid and blind in HNS values
    3. REVEAL: Reveal bids
    4. REDEEM: Redeems lost auction bids
+   5. REGISTER: Not implemented yet
-   5. RENEW: Renews domains
+   6. RENEW: Renews domains
-   6. UPDATE: Not implemented yet
+   7. UPDATE: Not implemented yet
-   7. TRANSFER: Not implemented yet
+   8. TRANSFER: Not implemented yet
-   8. FINALIZE: Not implemented yet
+   9. FINALIZE: Not implemented yet
 6. Set batching settings
 7. Press start to begin batching transactions
 8. Pause at any time by pressing Stop